Even before turning 20, Kimi Antonelli has rewritten many Formula 1 records and aims to conquer many more.

 Its blossoming, however, is not an isolated case.
 It coincides with a Formula 1 that has changed its skin, a technical revolution that has tested even steel and carbon to their limits.
-Look at the brakes: the cooling holes on the discs have multiplied, dense as thoughts, while the monobloc calipers have become as light as feathers, yet more robust in their mounts and pistons.
+Look at the brakes: the cooling holes on the discs have multiplied, dense as thoughts, while the monobloc calipers have become as light as feathers, yet more robust in their supports and pistons.

 1 - Youngest to lead a GP for at least one lap